yeivanova/one-day-task-manager/README.md

 # One day task manager

-This project realized using React Native and Expo.
+This project has been developed on React Native and Expo.